BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Taxes for which you furnish us a properly completed exemption certificate, or a direct payment permit certificate, for which AWS or its affiliates may claim an available exemption from such Taxes.

+**20.2.  **Seller Terms.
+If you promote, license, sell, provide or provide access to any Content or services through AWS Marketplace, the [Service Terms for AWS Marketplace Sellers](https://aws.amazon.com/legal/seller-terms) apply to you.

 ####  21\.
 AWS Ground Station